esuandrius/RewardCalculator/README.md

 # Ethereum Staking profit schedule
 Simple ETH Investment Calculator with Spring + ThymeLeaf.
-Calculation based on user data input, fields validation, CSV data export.
+Calculation based on user data input, with ability to choose compound or fixed interest.
+Fields validation, CSV data export.

 ### How to run:
 1. Clone project to your IDE (link: https://github.com/esuandrius/RewardCalculator.git)